Deca97/Image_Classification/README.md

 # Image_Classification
-Deep learning model for image classification sing CNN.
+Deep learning model for image classification using CNN.